oaeproject/oaeproject.github.io/README.md

 ### Local development

-Install the jekyll gem (`gem install jekyll`) and run `jekyll serve` from the root directory of this repository.
+Install the jekyll and jekyll-feed gems (`gem install jekyll; gem install jekyll-feed`) and run `jekyll serve` from the root directory of this repository.
 This will fire up a local HTTP server and serve the website at [http://localhost:4000](http://localhost:4000).
 Every time you edit a page or blogpost, jekyll will regenerate the appropriate files.

 ### Updating the live website